dlmdlm13/open-in-monaco/README.md

 # Open in Monaco

-Open in Monaco is a Google Chrome / Edge extension that lets you open any text field in Monaco editor, the famous code editor.

-## Build

-# Open in Monaco

 Open in Monaco is a Google Chrome / Edge extension that lets you open any text field in Monaco editor, the famous vscode editor.

 ## Build